avanzosc/odoo-addons/purchase_order_line_qty_by_packaging/README.rst

 Purchase order line qty by packaging
 ====================================

-* Remove the warning when changing the quantity of the purchase order line.
+* Product packaging quantity field in purchase order lines.
-* Remove the calculated to the packaging quantity of the purchase order line.
+* Take the field to the picking move lines when confirming the purchase order.

 Bug Tracker
 ===========